otvin/raytracer3/README.md

 * _chap14_demo.ppm_ - added groups of objects, which can be transformed as a group, and support for multiple lights in a scene.
 * _chap15_demo.ppm_ - added triangles and ability to read a limited set of Wavefront .obj files
 * _chap15_demo2.ppm_ - the obligatory teapot.
 Low-res.
 Rendering this model, which contains 241 triangles, took over 18 minutes on my machine with 6 cores/6 threads.
+* _chap16_demo.ppm - added Constructive Solid Geometry (CSG) supports for intersections, unions, and differences.

-Jamis Buck posted details for the scenes shown in the book for chapters 11-14 on-line.
+Jamis Buck posted details for the scenes shown in the book for chapters 11-14 and 16 on-line.
 Links can be found in demoscenes.py.

 ![chap11_demo.ppm](saved_renders/chap11_demo.png)
 ![chap12_demo.ppm](saved_renders/chap12_demo.png)